Welcome to the MSOL Program!

 At the latest, you will have until the first day of instruction of your admitted term to submit your SIR.
 The first day of instruction, registration deadlines, and other important dates can be found under the Academic Term Calendar.
 To avoid a late registration fee of $50, it is advised that you SIR well before the registration due date.
 If you SIR after the registration payment deadline, you will be subject to the late registration fee, which is automatically assessed by the Registrar’s Office.
 (Please note that MSOL does not manage student financial accounts, nor are we authorized to remove fees.)

 All MSOL students are required to read the Standards and Procedures for Graduate Study at UCLA.
 Read the document in full here.

 NOTE TO STUDENTS ADMITTED IN FALL: If you were admitted to UCLA in the Fall term, you will not be able to enroll in the Summer Session.
 You must wait until your admitted term OR enroll in a summer course via UCLA Extension (UNEX).

 NEW STUDENT ORIENTATION

-Due to COVID-19, our orientation for incoming Fall 2020 students will be held via Zoom on Wednesday, September 9th 2020 at 3PM PDT.
-If you were admitted to the program after 09/06/2020 please contact us at .
+Orientation for incoming Spring 2021 students will be held via Zoom on Wednesday, March 3, 2021 at 3PM PT.
+(An invitation will be sent via email in late February.)
+If you were admitted to the program after the orientation date, please contact us at .
 We will set up a one-on-one meeting upon request.

 Where can I view the Schedule of Classes?